kevin-mau/qualifier/README.md

 # *Loan Qualifier Application*
 ---
-### The Loan Qualifier Application analyzes a rate sheet of banks alongside the borrower's loan information, then returns the number of mortgage loans that the borrower can qualify.
+### The Loan Qualifier Application analyzes a rate sheet of banks alongside the borrower's loan information, then returns the number of banks willing to underwrite the loan.
 ### This fintech tool, that is written in python, is a command line application where the user will enter the borrower's data and can choose whether they want to receive a CSV output of their qualified mortgage loans.
 ---
 ## Technologies: